ncatlab/nlab-content/pages/2/2/9/0/922/content.md

 ## Remarks

-Moore was one of the people who studied the subject of 'differential coalgebra', including twisting cochains, in the 1960s and 1970s and gave a survey of the area during his ICM address.
+John C. Moore was one of the people who studied the subject of 'differential coalgebra', including twisting cochains, in the 1960s and 1970s and gave a survey of the area during his ICM address.

 There are variants of the notion of twisting cochain in a variety of other contexts.